On-Page Optimization: A Comprehensive Guide

 Technical Optimization

-Technical optimization, while its own category of SEO, is also a foundational aspect of on-page seo that ensures your website is accessible, fast, and secure for both users and search engines.
+Technical SEO optimization, while its own category of SEO, is also a foundational aspect of on-page seo that ensures your website is accessible, fast, and secure for both users and search engines.
 By addressing technical factors, you can significantly improve your page seo and boost your search rankings.

 Internal Linking Strategies